 The pointing parameters of the antennas are measured monthly under calm nighttime conditions, and are sufficient, under good weather, to allow pointing accuracy of 10 arcsec rms.
 The pointing accuracy in daytime is a little worse, due to the effects of solar heating of the antenna structures.
-To achieve superior pointing, we have recently added a capability for repeated calibration of the pointing during astronomical observations.
-A strong calibrator must be measured in IA mode every hour or so.
-If the Observe file is constructed properly then the pointing parameters thus derived are utilized in subsequent observations of source.
-At K-band, this can result in a substantial improvement in gain of up to 30-50%.
-This mode is still being evaluated and developed and anyone wishing to use it should contact either Doug Wood or Ken Sowinski.
+To achieve better pointing, we have recently added a capability for repeated calibration of the pointing during astronomical observations.
+In this observing mode, known as 'referenced pointing', a nearby calibrator must be observed (usually at X-band) in interferometer pointing mode ("IR") every hour or so.
+The local pointing corrections thus measured can then be applied to subsequent target observations.
+Tests show that this mode reduces rms pointing errors to typically 2 - 3 arcseconds.
+The Observe program is aware of this observing mode.
+Use of referenced pointing is highly recommended for all K- and Q-band observations, and for X- and U-band observations of objects whose total extent is a significant fraction of the antenna primary beam.
+Consult with Rick Perley or Ken Sowinski for more information about this mode.